Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

 \subsubsection{Bounds with multiple coherent states.}

 The above discussion used the crossing equation~\eqref{eq:crossineq} that is valid whenever $\ell_n>0$, i.e. there exists a discrete series coherent state $\sO_n(z)$.
-As we will see, in many cases we can compute the exact value of $\ell_n$, and then it makes sense to consider the function correlators involving all $\sO_{n,\a}(z)$ with $\a=1,\ldots,\ell_n$.
-In other words, we focus on \be \<\sO_{n,a_1}(z_1)\sO_{n,a_2}(z_2)\bar\sO_{n,a_3}(z_3)\bar\sO_{n,a_4}(z_4)\>. \ee The situation here is closely analogous to conformal bootstrap with global symmetries~\cite{Kos:2013tga}, except that we do not assume that there is any particular symmetry acting on the indices $a_i$.
+We will see that $\ell_n>1$ in many cases, and then it makes sense to consider the correlators involving all $\sO_{n,\a}(z)$ with $\a=1,\ldots,\ell_n$.
+In other words, we focus on \be \<\sO_{n,a_1}(z_1)\sO_{n,a_2}(z_2)\widetilde\sO_{n,a_3}(z_3)\widetilde\sO_{n,a_4}(z_4)\>. \ee The situation here is closely analogous to conformal bootstrap with global symmetries~\cite{Kos:2013tga}, except that we do not assume that there is any particular symmetry acting on the indices $a_i$.
 As we will see, simply assuming a degeneracy $\ell_n>1$, perhaps surprisingly, leads to a non-trivial improvement of the bounds.